inverno-io/inverno-dist/README.md

 ### Configuring logging

-Winter framework is using [Log4j 2][log4j-2] for logging, Winter application logging can be activated by adding the dependency to `org.apache.logging.log4j:log4j-core`:
+Inverno framework is using [Log4j 2][log4j-2] for logging, Inverno application logging can be activated by adding the dependency to `org.apache.logging.log4j:log4j-core`:

 ```xml
 <project>